nmaas-platform/nmaas-docs/docs/nmaas-applications/tutorials/changedetectionio.md

 ChangeDetection.io has support for various notification providers, using the [Apprise library](https://github.com/caronc/apprise).
 Details about each supported notification provider are given on the [Apprise Wiki](https://github.com/caronc/apprise/wiki), as well as on the [ChangeDetection.io wiki](https://github.com/caronc/apprise/wiki) pages.

-In terms of the managed NMaaS production instance, users can leverage the built-in mail sender, using the following configuration:
+In terms of the managed nmaas production instance, users can leverage the built-in mail sender, using the following configuration:

 ```
 mailto://nmaas.eu:587?smtp=nmaas-postfix.nmaas-system&from=changedetection.$domain-name@nmaas.eu&to=$dest-email